 Soil Temperature

-The ideal (optimal) temperature for tomato seed germination is between 65 degrees Fahrenheit (18.3 degrees Celsius) and 85 degrees Fahrenheit (29.4 degrees Celsius).
+The ideal (optimal) temperature for tomato seed germination is between 65 and 85 degrees Fahrenheit (18.3 to 29.4 degrees Celsius).

 Keep in mind that these temperatures refer to soil temperature, not air temperature.
 If you want to find out the soil temperature, use a probe-type thermometer to check.